Aser-Abdelfatah/Aser-Abdelfatah/README.md

 <h1 align="center">Hi, I'm Aser Atawya</h1>
-<h3 align="center">A computer science junior at Pomona College in Claremont, California</h3>
+<h3 align="center">A computer science senior at Pomona College in Claremont, California (graduating December 2024)</h3>

 - I’m currently working as a software QA for Pomona College IT Services.
 - Previously, I designed a convolutional neural network to simulate human driving in a virtual environment with the help of Udacity open-source self-driving car simulator.
 Check out the [project repo!](https://github.com/Aser-Abdelfatah/Neural-Networks-for-Self-Driving-Cars)